DEATHS, REBIRTHS, REBOOTS1 of 13

 Superman’s been through the wringer in his career.
-In almost 80 years, he’s changed love interests, teams, power sets and histories.
+In 80 years, he’s changed love interests, teams, power sets, and histories.
 He’s been de-aged and re-aged.
 Hell, he can’t even keep his trunks consistent.

-But with that in mind, we're looking back at all the other times Superman’s life got turned upside down in his eight decade history (it's more than a change of outerwear).
+But with that in mind, we're looking back at all the other times Superman’s life got turned upside down in his eight decade history (it's more than a few).
 So with that in mind, take a look back on the biggest status quo changes in Superman’s history.

 FIRST A VILLAIN...2 of 13

 In 1933, in the pages of Science Fiction #3, Jerry Siegel and Joe Shuster published their story "Reign of the Super-Man."
 The title character is a bald homeless man named Bill Dunn who gains telepathic powers from a mad scientist's experiment and attempts to take over Earth.

 Later on, after seeing the success of pulp heroes and comic strip adventurers, Siegel decides to turn his title character into a hero.
 He writes up a new version of Superman who is secretly named Clark Kent and is, in fact, an alien named Kal-L, last survivor of the dead planet Krypton.
 Superman's powers are now physical rather than mental.
 Shuster does artwork for the comic strip and they begin to submit it.

 The story is rejected repeatedly and so Shuster rewrites it again, this time with art from Russell Keaton.
 The new origin is that Kal-L is actually the last survivor of Earth in the far future and is sent backwards in time to the present day where he is found and raised by the Kents.
 This story is also rejected and Siegel resumes a partnership with Shuster, reverting to the Krypton origin.